Katamaze/Leap/README.md

 The list goes on but I think you've got the idea.
 I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one not counting a successful blog.
 All this working alone on this obstructive, buggy and encrypted platform that is WHMCS.

 On the other hand, the average update of WHMCS contains (not counting bugs) microscopic features that I wouldn't even put in a changelog.
-I mean they one day they presented us the CALENDAR picker as if it was something like going to Mars.
+One day they had the nerve to present us the CALENDAR picker as if it was something like going to Mars.
 It's a free jQuery library.
 Any decent developer can implement it in a couple of hours in any system.

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I must say it.
 I find incredible that a company of the size of WHMCS can't match the quantity and quality of features that one single developer manages to deliver consistently.